lightskinF/E-commerce-Promo-Pattern-Recon/README.md

 ---

-### Case 3 – Regional Pricing Difference
+### Case 3 – Regional Pricing Difference (Farfetch)

 **Context**
-The same product was viewed on a well known Global retailer:
+The same product was viewed on Farfetch:
 - From Italy (Italian language, local IP)
 - From France (French language, VPN-based IP)